koltyakov/spsync/README.md

 			// Implement your logic here for your target system:
 			// Bulk delete if a target system supports batch processing
-			// alternatively, delete item by Id and ignore NotFound error types fmt.Printf("Deletes %+v\n", ids)
+			// alternatively, delete item by Id and ignore NotFound error types fmt.Printf("Delete %d items\n", len(ids))
 			return nil
 		},
+		// Save the updated entity sync state to a persistent storage
+		Persist: func(s *spsync.State) error {
+			// The state is used to resume sync session from a previous state.
+			// Even when a sync session ended up with errors we need to save it.
+			// Some scenarious, e.g. sync in serverless jobs might be designed
+			// to terminate in 10-15 minutes and resume on a next run. return nil
+		},
+		// Hook to sync events and use logging middleware of your choice
+		Events: &spsync.Events{},
 	}

 	// Run sync session
 	state, err := spsync.Run(ctx, opts)
 	if err != nil {
 		state.Fails += 1
+		// Persist state here as well
 		fmt.Println(err)
 	}

-	// Save the updated entity sync state to a persistent storage.
-	// The state is used to resume sync session from a previous state.
-	// Even when a sync session ended up with errors we need to save it.
-	// Some scenarious, e.g. sync in serverless jobs might be designed
-	// to terminate in 10-15 minutes and resume on a next run.

-	fmt.Printf("State %+v\n", state)
 }

 // NewSP constructs SharePoint authenticated API client instance